The 2025 Festival

 THE KITCHEN REVUE

-In Martinů’s witty curtain-raiser The Kitchen Revue, CBC’s Tom Allen spins a charming tale, accompanied by live music, in which a variety of cooking utensils swagger their way through a naïve episode of kitchen life.
-The marriage of Pot and Lid is in danger of being broken up by the suave Twirling Stick.
-Pot succumbs to his flattery.
-Dishcloth makes eyes at Lid but is challenged to a duel by Broom.
-Pot, however, tires of Twirling Stick and longs for Lid’s caresses, but Lid cannot be found anywhere.
-Suddenly an enormous foot appears from the wings and kicks him back on stage.
-Pot and Lid kiss and make up and, flirting once again, Twirling Stick goes off with Dishcloth.
-Accompanying this lovely instrumental opera are equally charming works by Mozart, Bottesini, Saint-Saens and Composer-in-Residence Dinuk Wijeratne, featuring The Swiss Piano Trio “one of the very top piano trio ensembles on today’s stage“, and Canadian icons Guy Few, Mathieu Lussier, James Campbell and Joel Quarrington.
+In Martinů’s witty curtain-raiser The Kitchen Revue, CBC’s Tom Allen tells a charming tale, accompanied by live music, in which a variety of cooking utensils swagger their way through a tale of kitchen life.
+A pot, a lid, a whisk and then what?
+Accompanying this lively jazz age suite are equally charming works by Mozart, Bottesini, Saint-Saens and Composer-in-Residence Dinuk Wijeratne.
+Artists: The Swiss Piano Trio “one of the very top piano trio ensembles on today’s stage“, and Canadian icons Guy Few, Mathieu Lussier, James Campbell and Joel Quarrington.

 Saturday, September 13 @ 3:00 pm